sotomsa/HuffPostDataSet/README.md

 Machine Learning models for classifying "headlines" or "headline + short description" as one of the 41 categories in the dataset (or 7 categories simplified version).
 Here is the link to the jupyter notebook [News_Headlines_to_Category_Model.ipynb](https://github.com/sotomsa/HuffPostDataSet/blob/main/News_Headlines_to_Category_Model.ipynb) and the link to its html file [News_Headlines_to_Category_Model.html](https://github.com/sotomsa/HuffPostDataSet/blob/main/News_Headlines_to_Category_Model.html).
 Some of the highlights included in this jupyter notebook include:

-- Models such as Naive Bayes (NB), Logistic Regresion (LR) with/without PCA , Random Forests (RF) and Neural Networks (NN) (Dense FeedForward and LSTM).
+- Models such as Naive Bayes (NB), Logistic Regresion (LR) with/without PCA , Random Forests (RF) and Neural Networks (NN) (Dense FeedForward and LSTM with Glove 100 word embeddings).
 It uses libraries sucha as Sklearn and Keras.
 - Grid Search (sklearn) and Bayesian Optimization (skopt) for hyperparameter search.
 - Advanced interactive plots with Declarative Visualization using Altair.
 - Conclusions section with some high-level comparison among the models.